florist-notes/aicore_s/notes/ai_workstation/components.md

 GPU Memory : VRAM  + GDDR6 (DRAM).
 GPU has capacitors that regulate the voltage to various components and  PCIe bus connects to CPU.
 GDDR is GDDR SDRAM - Graphics Double Data Rate.<br /><br />

 <b> Comercial GPU (GeForce) : </b> NVIDIA GeForce 3090 <br />
 In the commercial series only 3090 has NVLink support.
 Do you wonder what's better than having a 3090?
 2x 3090 for deep learning computations.
-Transfer of data between GPUs via SLI is slow and NVIDIA built their GPU connector called [NVLink](https://www.nvidia.com/en-us/data-center/nvlink/).
+Transfer of data between GPUs via SLI is slow and NVIDIA built their GPU connector called [NVLink](https://www.nvidia.com/en-us/data-center/nvlink/). [ Update : [GeForce comparison chart](https://www.nvidia.com/en-in/geforce/graphics-cards/compare/) ]

 <img src="img/geforce.png" width=100%><br />
 Remember 3090 is the GPU and there comes a variety of graphics card with 3090 GPU from different manufacturers.
 Here is a cooling efficiency chart of different graphics card with 3090 GPU: